ouspg/CompSec/Lab5_ChipWhisperer/README.md

 9. Switch to *Results settings* tab on the left side
 10. You can play around with the Traces(s) to plot windows in order to draw different traces(for example 0-10 draws traces 0-10).
 In order to redraw the traces press Redraw button below the Traces(s) to plot.
 Consult http://wiki.newae.com/Plotting_Widget for different options
 11. Switch to Results tab and execute the attack_cpa-py script

+**HINT:** You can see traces that you have selected/recorded at menu Project->Trace Management

 __What to do to complete this task?__